john-mulvey/SampleAllocateR/README.md

 # install package from github
 remotes::install_github("https://github.com/john-mulvey/SampleAllocateR", build_vignettes = TRUE)
 ```
-Note that building vignettes is currently very slow, but that it is not possible to supply them pre-built when installing the pacakge from github.
+Note that building vignettes is currently slow, but that it is not possible to supply them pre-built when installing the pacakge from github.
 If you would rather not wait, the vignette can be viewed [on the package website](https://john-mulvey.github.io/SampleAllocateR/)

 # Quick Start Guide
 In order to generate a layout with the optimal balance of covariates between experimental batches: